-If you're experiencing signs that your body has inflammation it may crop up in a number of different ways, and be a sign of a number of different health concerns.
+If you're experiencing signs your body has inflammation, it can crop up in the form of various symptoms, and be a sign of a number of different health concerns.
 Usually, inflammation is associated with joint health, since arthritis is one of the top causes of pain and swelling.
-But inflammation can come about due to other health issues, and show up in the form of other signs and symptoms, beyond just swollen joints.
+But inflammation can be associated with other health concerns, beyond swollen joints.

-While you want to tell your doctor if you notice any of these signs, keep in mind that not all inflammation is bad.
-"We have two types of inflammation: acute and chronic," nutrition coach Amanda Sauceda, MS, RDN,CLT tells Bustle.
+While you'll want to tell your doctor, if you happen to notice any of these symptoms, keep in mind that not all inflammation is bad.
+In fact, "we have two types of inflammation: acute and chronic," nutrition coach Amanda Sauceda, MS, RDN,CLT, tells Bustle.
 "Acute inflammation is important to our health because it helps us heal.
 Think about when you twist your ankle and it becomes hot, red, and swollen.
-That is part of our body's response to help heal the injury."
-And that'll got away, once your ankle is healed.
+That is part of [your] body's response to help heal the injury."
+And it'll go away, once your ankle is healed.

-What you want to watch out for are signs of chronic inflammation, that doesn't ago away.
+What you want to watch out for are signs of chronic inflammation.
 "This is the type of inflammation that does more harm than good," Sauceda says.
 "Think of chronic inflammation like a fire that needs to be put out in the body.
 Chronic inflammation has a domino effect where it can trigger a cascade of symptoms that can negatively impact your health."

-Chronic inflammation can be due to thing like arthritis, but also "can get triggered by a variety of things like genetic predisposition, diet ... [lack of] sleep, and lifestyle," Sauceda says.
+Chronic inflammation be triggered by a variety of things, such as your genetic predisposition, what you eat, a lack of sleep, and other habits, Sauceda says.
 (You can get inflammation in your gut, for example, due to food allergies.)
-Here are a few signs your body is inflamed, that you may want to point out to your doctor.
+Whatever the case may be, here are a few signs you have too much inflammation, according to experts.

 Inflammation can be caused by too little sleep, as well as too much sleep.
 So, if you're falling short of or exceeding the recommended seven to nine hours of sleep per night, there's a good chance you have inflammation in your body.

-So, why does this happen?
+But why does it happen?
 "It seems that too little sleep or too much sleep throws the body's inflammatory response processes out of whack," Chris Brantner, sleep expert and founder of SleepZoo, tells Bustle.
 "As a result, your cells respond with inappropriate inflammation.
 It's almost as if your body treats inadequate sleep or too much sleep as it would an illness.
-It's as if it thinks it's sick and reacts accordingly.
-This might also explain part of why your body is more susceptible to viruses like the flu when you haven't been sleeping enough."
+It's as if it thinks it's sick and reacts accordingly."

-Fatigue can also be a side effect of other inflammatory issues.
-So if you've been feeling exhausted, despite getting the correct amount of sleep, let your doctor know.
+Fatigue can also be a side effect of other inflammatory issues, so if you've been feeling exhausted — despite getting enough sleep each night — let your doctor know.
 They can figure out why you're so tired, and begin to correct the underlying cause.

-While you might think seasonal allergies are to blame for your stuffed up nose, it could be a result of inflammation in your body.
-"The body can react in a variety of ways when inflammation is present," Dawn Viola, health and nutrition expert, and founder of This Honest Food, tells Bustle.
-"It's different for everyone, but common ways the body is trying to tell you something is wrong are: inflamed nasal cavities, which seem like a stuffy nose from seasonal allergies, watery eyes from pressure in the nasal cavity or behind the eyes," among other things.
+"The body can react in a variety of ways when inflammation is present," Dawn Viola, health and nutrition expert and founder of This Honest Food, tells Bustle.
+"It's different for everyone, but common ways the body is trying to tell you something is wrong are: inflamed nasal cavities, which seem like a stuffy nose from seasonal allergies, watery eyes from pressure in the nasal cavity or behind the eyes," and related cold-like issues.

 "Inflammation is the body's way of fighting off something foreign and protecting itself, and can occur for a variety of reasons," Viola says.
 "We're all probably most familiar with the type of inflammation that results from a bump or bruise, but inflammation also occurs when we are exposed to chemicals, pesticides ... or foods that we may be sensitive or allergic to.
 Lack of sleep and stress also lead to inflammation in the body."

-If you have headaches that keep coming back, it could be a sign of inflammation.
-"With migraine and headache sufferers, they can be affected by what is called 'Neurogenic Inflammation,'" Dr. Ariel Blackburn, of Art of Health Chiropractic, tells Bustle.
+"With migraine and headache sufferers, they can be affected by what is called 'neurogenic inflammation,'" Dr. Ariel Blackburn, of Art of Health Chiropractic, tells Bustle.
 "A neurologic examination should be performed on patients who are having recent onset of new headaches/migraines or changes in previous headaches/migraines to rule out any underlying disease."

-But again, many times inflammation can be treated in a simple way.
+But again, many times inflammation can be lowered, and symptoms relieved, by making a few small changes.
 "Stress, tobacco smoking, and alcohol use can stimulate the inflammatory response and cause migraines [and] headaches," Dr. Blackburn says.
 "Relaxation techniques and exercise are wonderful to help decrease chronic stress."
 Which can, in turn, help decrease chronic inflammation.

 If you notice any of these signs, let your doctor know.
-They can figure out if these symptoms are, in fact, due to inflammation, treat the underlying cause, and get you back to feeling like yourself again.
+They can figure out if these symptoms are due to inflammation, offer ways to treat the underlying cause, and get you back to feeling like yourself again.